RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Peter_Pomerantsev_Reddit_202507A.md

 &nbsp;

 Streisand effect isn't being *avoided*, it is being actively *exploited*.
 People keep thinking they are *winning* when all this is scriped Surkovian screenplay for social media consumers.
+Thinking it is funny, entertaining, amusing, hillarious, ironic - without breaking outside the out-gorup oreintation and citing Neil Postman or Adam Curtis or Peter Pomerantsev.
+Not connecting it to how Russia has convcinced domestic Russian people to keep him in power for decades and die for a war against Ukraine since February 2014 using these techniques (again,not seeing the NATO forest since November 2012 for the Donald Trump and MAGA July 2025 trees).

 &nbsp;